labiium/routiium/README.md

 - `ROUTIIUM_REDIS_POOL_MAX` – r2d2 pool size for Redis (default 16).
 - `ROUTIIUM_SLED_PATH` – path for the embedded sled database (default `./data/keys.db` when the `sled` feature is enabled).
 - `ROUTIIUM_KEYS_REQUIRE_EXPIRATION`, `ROUTIIUM_KEYS_ALLOW_NO_EXPIRATION`, `ROUTIIUM_KEYS_DEFAULT_TTL_SECONDS` – key issuance policy toggles.
+- `ROUTIIUM_KEYS_DISABLE_CACHE` – set to `1/true` to skip the in-memory API key cache.
+By default Routiium eagerly loads and maintains every key in-process so sled-backed verification never blocks on disk I/O; disable the cache when multiple Routiium instances share the same external store and you prefer every verification to hit that backend directly.

 ### Analytics & Pricing